 Why Women?

-6 documentaries and 10 short films about the state of women today
+6 documentaries and 10 short films about the role of women in society today

-six thought provoking documentaries and ten short films narrated by Academy Award-winning actress Helen Mirren, WHY WOMEN? inspires interest, prompts critical thinking and fosters a debate about girls’ and women’s health, rights and well-being around the world.
+role of women in society today.
+Through six thought-provoking documentaries and ten short films narrated by Academy Award-winning actress Helen Mirren, WHY WOMEN? inspires interest, prompts critical thinking, and fosters a debate about girls’ and women’s health, rights, and well-being around the world.

 Films on Women today